Pukaskwa National Park

 This place is far from the city, so while planning a trip from Pukaskwa, bring a powerful torch to guide you through dark space there.

-Keep in mind to bring sufficient equipment to travel in the dark.
+Remember that you should bring sufficient equipment to travel in the dark.

 2.2.
 Warm Clothing